 Products in Algebra

 In algebra, the concept of the product extends beyond simple numbers to include variables and expressions.
 The product of algebraic expressions can be found using the distributive property, which states that a(b + c) = ab + ac.
 This property allows you to multiply a single term by a group of terms inside parentheses.
-For instance, 2x(x + 3) = 2x² + 6x.
+To give you an idea, 2x(x + 3) = 2x² + 6x.

 Products in Calculus